 Go on the website of any environmental nonprofit worth its salt, and you will see language about the imperative to ensure a “just transition” to a green economy.
 The Climate Justice Alliance defines a just transition as “a place-based set of principles, processes, and practices that build economic and political power to shift from an extractive economy to a regenerative economy.”
 In other words, if all we do is take our current economic and political paradigm and power it with renewable instead of fossil fuel energy, we will fail to override a system in which, for instance, wealthy countries offer their citizens COVID-19 vaccine booster shoots while only “1.4% of people in low-income countries have received at least one dose.”

 Residential solar is a perfect case study in the importance of a just transition.
-Capital Good Fund is getting ready to launch a $1 – $2 million pilot program in which we will help moderate-income homeowners finance rooftop solar panels, as well as battery backup systems and other green upgrades.
+Capital Good Fund has launched a pilot program focused on helping low- to moderate-income homeowners, as well as homeowners of color, women, veterans, immigrants, and those with less-than-perfect credit finance rooftop solar panels, as well as battery backup systems and other green upgrades.
 Throughout my market research into the solar lending industry, I have been puzzled and confused by one thing in particular: many of the nation’s largest solar lenders tout interest rates that seem implausibly low.
 Having run a lender for 12+ years, I know that when these firms offer rates of 0%, 1.99%, and 2.99%, they have to be making their money some other way.
 What I didn’t suspect was just how unsavory, if not downright deceptive, their money-making tactics are.

 Before I explain their tactics, I want to note that the largest lenders–one of them accounts for 41% of the market–are not depository institutions (banks or credit unions) but rather venture capital-backed fintechs.
 This has a very practical implication.
 Because the money banks lend out comes from government-insured deposits, their “cost-of-capital”–that is, the interest rate they pay on the money they borrow–is very low.
 By paying such low interest rates–often well below 1%–banks can pass those savings on to their borrowers.